 Visiting the Great Pyramids of Giza is a must for any trip to Egypt.
 But when doing research for our trip, I was surprised to see how many travelers visit the pyramids as a stop-gap between their arrival in the country and their tours beginning—often jamming this ancient site into a two-hour slot.
 Considering how massive the pyramid complex is, two hours will give you little time to do anything more than snap a few obligatory photos.
-So, if you’re planning an Egypt vacation, here are a few tips for making the most out of your visit to the pyramids.
+So, if you’re planning an Egypt vacation, here are a few tips for making the most out of visiting the pyramids.

 Visit in the afternoon

 Most of the Cairo tours hit up the necropolis as soon as it opens (8 am), and do a two-hour run through the entire site before heading elsewhere.
 You can avoid a lot of the crowds by visiting the pyramids in the afternoon.
 I recommend heading after the intensity of the midday sun, in the early afternoon.
 By then, we saw way fewer big buses and were able to circle the Great Pyramids without any crowds blocking our views.

 If you’ve got the time and flexibility, give your visit to the pyramids real time.
 As mentioned, the site is huge; it took about fifteen minutes to walk from the Pyramid of Khufu to the Pyramid of Khafre, and about the same time to walk all the way around the pyramid base.
 The Pyramid of Menkaure is even further away.
 Take some time to really marvel at this 4,000+-year-old structure.
 To appreciate the little details in the crumbling blocks and the faded paint.
 This is the last wonder of the ancient world—don’t rush it.